-The CSLA believes that to ensure a prosperous future within a changing climate, we must create a society which has an enhanced capacity for resilience, a willingness to transform to a better state, and a commitment to ensuring the long-term sustainability of environments, cultures and well-being.
+The CSLA believes that to ensure a prosperous future within a changing climate, we must create a society which has an enhanced capacity for resilience, a willingness to transform to a better state, and a commitment to ensuring the long-term sustainability of environments,

 Resilient, Transformative and Sustainable: A Positive Approach to a Changing Future

 Climate is changing, local weather patterns are becoming more extreme, and the collective actions of humans have had a significant influence on these changes.
 Effective planning for risks related to climate change will require making decisions in a world characterized by uncertainty about the severity and timing of environmental changes.
 The CSLA believes that by working across environmental and cultural systems, landscape architects are uniquely positioned to engage professions, industries and governments in new alliances better equipped to innovatively address complex social and ecological problems and to fully express the opportunities inherent in principles of equity, sustainability, resiliency and democracy.

 The Climate is Changing: How will you respond?

 - Download the CSLA's Presentation on Climate Change and learn how how landscape architects can contribute to the climate change discussion.

 - Learn about climate change adaptation by visiting the 'Adaptation Resources' page

 - Design for the New Climate: Learn about the Nine steps to help you plan and design for the new climate

 - Read the Adaptation Primers to learn more about this global challenge